 The end…or a new beginning?

-There’s honestly not much more I can tell you about the current state of The St. Louis Mills Mall.
+There’s honestly not much more I can tell you about the current state of The St. Louis Outlet Mall / former St. Louis Mills.
 It’s a sad story filled with a surreal atmosphere of empty storefronts, past memories and failed dreams.
 Unless Duck Dynasty licensed upholstery, men’s sequined jackets and hair-braiding is your thing, there is little reason to visit the mall interior today beyond mere curiosity.

 However, there is a reason I chose this time to visit the mall, and that’s because this is likely the final days of the mall as we know it.
 One more place operating here I haven’t mentioned yet is POWERplex: a venture of former newscaster Dan Buck of Big Sports Properties and is essentially a plan to redevelop the property into a youth sports complex and entertainment district.

-Unlike the city of Chesterfield who shot down the project (like they needed another development), Mills is an ideal spot as the property is in great condition and already has the infrastructure for a number of sports.
+Unlike the city of Chesterfield who shot down the project (like they needed another development), St. Louis Outlet Mall is an ideal spot as the property is in great condition and already has the infrastructure for a number of sports.
 According to what’s been said in articles and online, some current businesses like the movie theater and Ice Zone will remain (giving them a much needed shot in the arm).

 But you know how these things can go…I hope this doesn’t end up being one of those lofty community plans that gets everyone excited, only to be indefinitely delayed and the property merely becomes a business park in the end.